 What’s a “Guest Bathroom?”

-Not every home has a bathroom primarily for guests to use.
+Not every home has a bathroom specifically devoted to guests’ use.
 In homes that do have one, the guest bathroom typically consists of a toilet and sink, but no bathing facilities.
 In some parts of the U.S., this is called a “powder room.”
-Outside of the States, it’s called a “water closet” – — “WC” for short — or “the loo.”

 If your home doesn’t have a guest bathroom, follow today’s steps in whichever restroom your visitors typically use.
 By the end of the mission, it will be less cluttered and cleaner.
 The rest will get done on Day 13 when we ROCK the other bathrooms.

 Removing clutter from a guest bathroom is more straightforward than other areas of the home.
-If guests don’t need it, and you’re not storing it there to make cleaning easier, then it doesn’t belong there.
+If guests don’t need it, and you’re not storing it there to make cleaning easier, then it doesn’t belong where company will see it.

-So, after throwing away obvious trash, look over the vanity and in the cabinets and drawers.
-Remove the following from your guest bathroom:
+Start by throwing away obvious trash on the vanity and in the cabinets and drawers.
+Remove the following from the guest bathroom:

 - Things that belong elsewhere (set these aside)*